SocketCluster/sc-diff-sync-rethink/README.md

-# sc-diff-sync-server
+# sc-diff-sync-rethink
-Differential synchronization server for SocketCluster
+Differential synchronization server plugin for SocketCluster and RethinkDB